Why would I compensate?

 In May 2018, researchers from the University of Sydney also published a study showing that the global impact of tourism is 8% of global greenhouse gas emissions.
 The study, published in Nature Climate Change, includes transportation, accommodation, food and shopping by travellers.

-Offsetting your trip is a voluntary and concrete way of responding to your climate impact and CO2 emissions.
-By offsetting the CO2 emissions of your travels, you give us the opportunity to work with NGOs and people in developing countries on projects that prevent CO2 emissions, for sustainable socio-economic development.
-These projects would not exist without your support and without the CO2 compensation system.
+Contributing financially to climate projects is a voluntary and concrete way of responding to your climate impact and CO2e emissions.
+By contributing for 100% of the CO2e emissions of your travels, you give us the opportunity to support projects that prevent CO2e emissions, for sustainable socio-economic development.
+These projects would not exist without your support and without the CO2e contribution system.
 Many climate projects need your support.
 Projects proposed by Greentripper meet high requirements to ensure that your contribution really makes a difference.

-How does CO2 compensation work?
+How does CO2e contribution work?

-- or one tonne of CO2e that is sequestred in a sustainable project in Europe.
+• or one tonne of CO2e that is sequestred in a sustainable project in Europe.

 To ensure that your contribution makes a real difference in favour of our climate, Greentripper only supports climate projects that meet the highest requirements.